markproy/sagemaker-workshop/z-account-prep/README.md

 - **Burst** = number of users

-An internal trouble ticket should be opened to AWS /  SageMaker / Service Limit increase.
+An internal trouble ticket should be opened to `AWS /  SageMaker / Service Limit increase`.
 It should specify the account, the region, and the above burst and rate limits.
 Specify a justification such as `We are hosting a SageMaker workshop for up to NN customers from DATE1 to DATE2.
 All users will be working from the same account.`

 ## SageMaker initial execution role